 There are two main parts to Topics.
 First, the API labels each website from a set of recognizable, high-level topics.
 For example, the browser would match a sports website with the topic "Sports".
 Then, the browser collects a few of the most frequent topics associated with the websites you’ve visited.
 These topics are then shared (one new topic per week) with the sites you visit to help advertisers show you more relevant ads, without needing to know the specific sites you’ve visited.

 The browser will use a limited set of topics selected from a human-curated, publicly visible list.
-The list proposed contains around 350 topics to reduce the risk of fingerprinting.
+The updated list contains around 469 topics - we limit the taxonomy’s size to reduce the risk of fingerprinting.
 Additionally, Chrome aims to maintain a topics list that does not include sensitive categories (i.e. race, sexual orientation, religion, etc.).

 You will be able to see the topics and remove any you don’t like, or disable them completely in Chrome Settings.